Imagine-then-Plan: Agent Learning from Adaptive Lookahead with World Models

-As shown in Figure~\ref{fig:fixed_k} (left), fixed horizons are brittle: SR peaks at a moderate $k$ and then drops.
-In contrast, \textbf{\model}'s adaptive lookahead preserves a significantly higher success rate, removing the need to tune a global horizon and avoiding the diminishing-returns regime of large $k$.
-As shown in Figure~\ref{fig:fixed_k} (right), the fixed-$k$ lookahead strategy remains cost-inefficient, where its normalized budget grows steeply as $k$ increases.
-In comparison, our adaptive lookahead attains a significantly lower budget, eliminating complex tuning and avoiding the high cost of large lookahead steps.
+As shown in Figure~\ref{fig:fixed_k}, fixed-$k$ lookahead is brittle: success rate peaks at a moderate $k$ and then declines, while cost rises sharply with $k$.
+In contrast, \textbf{\model}'s adaptive lookahead achieves higher success rates with a substantially lower budget, avoiding both the need for global horizon tuning and the high cost of large lookahead steps.